-Teaching Weeks Topic No. of hours of lecture One Chapter # 1: Thinking Scientifically 2 Two Chapter # 2: Elements of Science.
-2 Three Chapter # 3: Strategies I. Thinking over the problem.
+Teaching Weeks Торіс No. of hours of lecture

+One Chapter # 1: Thinking Scientifically 2

+Two Chapter # 2: Elements of Science.
+2

+Three Chapter # 3: Strategies I. Thinking over the problem.
 II.
 Experiment / Reality testing.
+2

-2 Four Chapter # 4: Refinements I. Hypotheses.
+Four Chapter # 4: Refinements I. Hypotheses.
 II.
+Variables.
+2

-Variables. + First Midterm Exam 2 Five Chapter # 5: I. Levels of Measurement of variables II.
-Measuring variables 2 Six Chapter # 6: Evaluation and Suggestions An evaluation in which the measured relationship is compared with the original hypothesis, and 2
+Five Chapter # 5: I. Levels of Measurement of variables II.
+Measuring variables 2

+Six Chapter # 6: Evaluation and Suggestions An evaluation in which the measured relationship is compared with the original hypothesis, and generalization is developed 2
-generalization is developed

 Seven Research assignment discussion.
 2

-Eight Second Midterm exam
+Eight Midterm exam

-Nine Analysis to determine strength, weaknesses, opportunities and threats.
-2

-Ten Suggestions about theoretical significance findings, factors involved in the test that may have distorted the results.
-2

-Eleven Chapter # 7: Wrap up 2

-Twelve General discussion of the research assignment 2
+Analysis to determine strength, weaknesses, opportunities and threats.
+2 Suggestions about theoretical significance findings, factors involved in the test that may have distorted the results.
+2 Chapter # 7: Wrap up 2 General discussion of the course Practicum hand-in day 2 22 Final Exams weaknesses, opportunities and threats.
+Suggestions about theoretical significance findings, factors involved in the test that may have distorted the results.
+Chapter # 7: Wrap up General discussion of the course

-Thirteen Revision

-Total No. of hours 22

-Fourteen

-Fifteen Final Exams

-Sixteen Final Exams